UNINETTSigma2/documentation/files_storage/quota.md

 - **Recovery** from a `$HOME`-installed Conda environment:
   - Install a new environment into project data or `$USERWORK` and then delete the `$HOME`-installed Conda environment.
+    But also mind
+    that files older than 21 days might get automatically deleted and no recovery option exists then (auto-cleanup period is at least 21 days and up to 42 days if sufficient storage is available).
   - Advanced alternative: Use a Singularity container for the Conda environment.